AustinCodingAcademy/alumni-gitbook/home.md

 ### Your Portfolio

 Do not wait to "finish" any projects before you are applying, they will never be done.
-BUT focuse on making what you have look good with descriptive READMEs, hosted demos, and a clean CSS Framework
+BUT focus on making what you have look good with descriptive READMEs, hosted demos, and a clean CSS Framework.

 ### The Search